illusori/space-engineers-zi-pubsub/README.md

 Zephyr Industries has what you need, I'm here to tell you about their great new product: _Zephyr Industries PubSub Controller_.

-Register to consume events from event providers without caring if they exist or how they work!
+Subscribe to consume events from event providers without caring if they exist or how they work!
 Send events to consumers without caring if they exist or how they work!
 You don't even need to know how many consumers of your data there are, or what script is providing your data, as long as they follow a consistent event format!

 Life has never been so good, that's what Living in the Future(tm) means!